Sathvika-bairam/Optimizing-IT-Support-Team-Performance-Using-Analytics/README.md

 # ❔ Problem statement
 IT support teams often handle a large volume of tickets with varying priorities and complexities.
 Without proper analysis, it becomes difficult to:
-1. Measure team performance accurately
+1. Measure team performance accurately.
-2. Identify delays and recurring issues
+2. Identify delays and recurring issues.
-3. Optimize resource allocation
+3. Optimize resource allocation.
-4. Improve customer satisfaction
+4. Improve customer satisfaction.

 This project addresses these challenges by using analytics to monitor performance, uncover patterns, and support better decision-making.

 # 📁 Dataset Description
 The dataset contains 100 rows and 11 columns of IT support tickets records collected from Kaggle.
 Each record represents a support request raised